 - 1 1/4 cups packed (250g) light brown sugar

 - 2 large eggs

 - 2 tsp vanilla extract

 - In a mixing bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, nutmeg and ground oats, for 30 seconds.

-- In a mixing bowl whisk together powdered sugar and milk and dip tops of cooled cookies in icing and allow excess to run off or alternately spread icing over cookies.
+- In a mixing bowl whisk together powdered sugar and milk (if needed thicken with a little more powdered sugar, or thin with a little more milk).
+Dip just the tops of cooled cookies in icing and allow excess to run off or alternately spread icing over cookies.

 - Return to wire rack and allow icing to set.
 Store in an airtight container at room temperature.